 If your professor or teacher assistant is offering a pre-test review session before finals week, make sure to attend.
-This is where you can learn important information on the format of the exam and what may be covered in the questions, as well as key topics to focus your studies.
+This is where you can learn important information on the format of the exam and what may be covered in the questions, as well as key topics to focus on during your studies.

 TIP: Final exams and midterms tend to count heavily toward your final average, whereas classwork, papers, and quizzes tend to factor in less.
 Check your syllabus to find out how your college exams will affect your final grade.